 You deserve a life of inspiration, not obligation.

-*CELEBRATE YOUR WINS!
+*CELEBRATE YOUR WINS

 This is how self-confidence is cultivated.

-*LOOK AT MISTAKES AND FAILURES AS LEARING OPPORTUNITIES:
+*SEE MISTAKES & FAILURES AS LEARING OPPORTUNITIES:

 Mistakes and failures are a part of doing something new.
 If you want to be a person who stretches herself and grows, then you must accept that mistakes and failures are going to be part of the process.